-Wingate, Russotti, Shapiro & Halperin, LLP is proud to announce that we’ve secured a $4 million settlement for one of our personal injury clients.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP is proud to announce that we’ve secured a $4 million settlement for one of our personal injury clients.

 Benny Mitchell sued the City of New York (the renovation site’s owner), the New York City Department of Administrative Services (the agency who commissioned the renovation), the New York City Department of Design and Construction (the renovation’s general contractor), and several other private contractors.
 His suit claimed that New York labor law violations and negligent supervision at the renovation site led to his injury.

 In the accident, Benny suffered three fractured vertebrae, a herniated disc, a concussion, and brain damage that impaired his memory and concentration.
 After several surgeries and lengthy physical therapy, Benny still lives with chronic pain, issues with neck motion, and on-going memory and concentration issues.
 Benny’s claim secured compensation for his medical expenses, lost wages, and his pain and suffering.
 The settlement was reached the day jury selection for his personal injury trial was set to begin.